lufinkey/react-native-events/README.md

 **NOTE:** Inside your main project (NOT your native module), after setting up your native module and adding it to your `package.json` file, you must run `npm install` to install your module and its dependencies, and `react-native link` to actually link the native code to your app project.

-In order to set up your native module to conform to an event emitter on each platform, you must perform the following steps:
+In order to set up your native module to conform to an EventEmitter on each platform, you must perform the following steps:

 #### iOS